Hengle/blog-1/source/_posts/android-libcurl.md

 layout: post
 title: Compile libcurl 7.37.0 with Android 4.4 or other versions
 date: 2014/8/31
-tags:
+tags: [C++,cocos2d-x,Android]
-- C++
-- cocos2d-x
-- Android
 ---

 Recently I need compile libcurl for different platforms, since cocos-2dx 3.0 ships with libcurl 7.26.0 and there are several fixes in newer versions according to [changelog](http://curl.haxx.se/changes.html).
 There are several blogs describing how to build libcurl with android source, such as [porting-of-libcurl-to-android-os-using](http://thesoftwarerogue.blogspot.com/2010/05/porting-of-libcurl-to-android-os-using.html), [How_to_compile_libcurl](http://www.cocos2d-x.org/wiki/How_to_compile_libcurl) and [Android ndk下编译libcurl](http://blog.csdn.net/ly131420/article/details/9177063).
 However, they are all out dated, especially android source has changed a lot!

+<!--more-->

 After struggling a whole weekend, I finally compiled libcurl 7.37.0 with android 4.4 source.
 The steps described in `packages/Android/Android.mk` skip many details.
 I'll explain every steps and hope you can make it.
 If you use the similar version, you could just copy & paste mine.

-<!--more-->

-## Build Environment (Android 4.4)
+# Build Environment (Android 4.4)

 Follow instructions in [Download and Building](https://source.android.com/source/building.html) and build android first.
 If you encounter connecting problems in China, you may refer to {% post_link android-GFW %}.
 My android source folder is put at `/home/anthony/android`.

 ![android](/images/android.jpg)

-## Generate LIBS
+# Generate LIBS

 In order to determine which libs are needed, we first make an execuable library to see arguments passed in.
 Run `make dhcpcd showcommands` at `/home/anthony/android`, and we will get this in terminal output: